Metula: Bronze and Iron Age

-Metula is located near the sites of the biblical cities of Dan, Abel Bet Ma'akha, and Ijon.
+Metula is located near the sites of the biblical cities of Dan, Abel Beth Maacah, and Ijon.

 Roman and Byzantine periods

 A settlement existed in the area in the Roman and Byzantine periods.
 Ancient wine presses and a mosaic pavement have been found here.
 A tomb excavated in 1967 contained at least four graves dating from between the late third century and the late sixth century.

 Ottoman period

 The origin of the town's name is المطلة.

-In 1816, the traveller Buckingham visited "a large village, called Metully, altogether inhabited by Druses".
+In 1816 the notable traveller James Silk Buckingham visited "a large village, called Metully, altogether inhabited by Druzes".
 In 1875, Victor Guérin described Methelleh or Metelleh as a village with a spring, occupied by Druzes from the Hauran who cultivated a garden to the east.
 Soon afterwards, in 1881, the Palestine Exploration Fund's Survey of Western Palestine recorded "El Mutallah: A small village, built of stone, containing about 100 Druzes, situated on slope of hill, near a large stream, surrounded by arable land."